PromCMS/Core/README.md

 Services are stored in [PSR Container](https://www.php-fig.org/psr/psr-11/) by PromCMS.
 In fact, PromCMS sets those objects and subscribes to them internally from the container.

-Let's look at this example code that can be placed inside Modules `bootstrap.php`:
+Let's look at this example code that can be placed inside `<your app root>/src/bootstrap.php`:
 ```php
 use PromCMS\Core\Config;